Last Updated: November 2025

 We share your personal information with companies such as advertisers, marketing partners and platforms, data analytics providers, social media networks, and others to provide services that include, but is not limited to, product recommendations, delivering marketing messages, and sending you relevant offers.
 The types of personal information shared may include unique identifiers (e.g., cookies and similar technologies), device information, geolocation data, commercial data, behavioral data, and inferences.
 We do not knowingly sell or share the personal information of consumers under 16 years of age.

-You may have the right under the CCPA to request that we disclose certain information to you about our collection and use of your personal information over the past twelve (12) months.
+Right to Access Information and Data Portability Right You may have the right under the CCPA to request that we disclose certain information to you about our collection and use of your personal information over the past twelve (12) months.
 Once we receive and confirm your verifiable consumer request, we will disclose to you:

 You also have a right to know if we have sold or shared your personal information for a business purpose and, if so, the categories of personal information sold or disclosed and the categories of third parties to whom such information was sold or disclosed, along with the business or commercial purpose for which such information was sold or disclosed.

-You may have the right under the CCPA to request that we delete any of your personal information that we have collected from you and retained, subject to certain exceptions.
+Right to Delete You may have the right under the CCPA to request that we delete any of your personal information that we have collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request, we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) or vendor(s) to:

-You have the right to request that we correct inaccurate personal information that we maintain about you.
+Right to Correct Inaccurate Personal Information You have the right to request that we correct inaccurate personal information that we maintain about you.
 We will take into account the nature of the personal information and the purposes for which we process it.
 We may require documentation from you in order to process your request, including your name, email address, phone number, and request details.

-To exercise the right to opt-out or right to opt-in to the sale or sharing of personal information, you (or your authorized representative) may submit a request to us by sending us an e-mail at privacy@acumatica.com.
+Right to Opt-Out of Sale or Sharing of Personal Information To exercise the right to opt-out or right to opt-in to the sale or sharing of personal information, you (or your authorized representative) visit the Privacy Choices Page or by sending an email to privacy@acumatica.com.

 If you decide to opt-out, we will stop selling or sharing your information with third parties.
 However, please note that your use of our Website may still be tracked by us and our service providers to perform functions that are necessary for our business such as hosting our Website, ensuring there is no fraud, etc. These entities are contractually obligated to keep this information confidential and will not use it for any purpose other than for the services they provide to our business.